flutter/plugins/packages/google_maps_flutter/google_maps_flutter_web/README.md

 Now you should be able to use the Google Maps plugin normally.

+To use heatmap layers, add `&libraries=visualization` to the end of the URL.

 ## Limitations of the web version

 The following map options are not available in web, because the map doesn't rotate there: